Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 The origin of this "feature" is quite obscure...

-According to Julien Scavini and Hugo Jacomet, two hypotheses confront each other and ultimately complement each other:
+According to Julien Scavini and Hugo Jacomet, two hypotheses face each other and ultimately complement each other:

 1. The “Hollywood” explanation

 There was a time when the 3-button blazer reigned supreme.
-But Hollywood actors, around the Second World War, got into the habit of not buttoning the last button at the top, probably out of a desire for a certain nonchalance, a spontaneity in the same vein as the Ivy style.
+But Hollywood actors, around World War II, got into the habit of not buttoning the top button, probably out of a desire for a certain nonchalance, a spontaneity in the same vein as the Ivy style.

 And if you wear a 3-button jacket in "two-button" mode, something will happen.